Wildfire Situation Update | SPSA

 Status Not Contained

 Resources Type 1 Crew Members, Type 2 Crews, Type 3 Crews.
-Helicopter Support, Air Tanker Support, Out of Province Support, Infrared Drone Scanning Unit.
+Helicopter Support, Air Tanker Support, Out of Province Support.

-Communities <20km Lower Fishing Lakes, Caribou Creek, Piprell Lake, East Trout Lake, Little Bear Lake/Moose Horn, Whelan Bay/Whiteswan, Choiceland, Garrick, Snowden, Smeaton, Candle Lake
+Communities <20km Lower Fishing Lakes, Caribou Creek, Piprell Lake, East Trout Lake, Little Bear Lake/Moose Horn, Whelan Bay/Whiteswan, Choiceland, Garrick, Snowden, Smeaton, Candle Lake, Big Sandy Lake

 Values in Area SaskPower Infrastructure, Highways 106, 120, 692, 912, 913, and 927, cabins/lodges in area, Gem Lakes Campground, Narrow Hills Provincial Park, Clarence-Steepbank Lakes Provincial Park, Logging camp, SPSA Fire Base

 Impacts Values lost.
-Closure of HWY 912.
 Closure of Narrow Hills Provincial Park.
 East Trout-Nipekamew Lakes Recreation Site is closed.

 West of La Ronge (25LA-PISEW)